sendinblue/APIv3-php-library/docs/Api/SMSCampaignsApi.md

     $config
 );
 $status = "status_example"; // string | Status of campaign.
-$startDate = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Mandatory if endDate is used.
+$startDate = "startDate_example"; // string | Mandatory if endDate is used.
 Starting (urlencoded) UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ) to filter the sent sms campaigns.
 Prefer to pass your timezone in date-time format for accurate result ( only available if either 'status' not passed and if passed is set to 'sent' )
-$endDate = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Mandatory if startDate is used.
+$endDate = "endDate_example"; // string | Mandatory if startDate is used.
 Ending (urlencoded) UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ) to filter the sent sms campaigns.
 Prefer to pass your timezone in date-time format for accurate result ( only available if either 'status' not passed and if passed is set to 'sent' )
 $limit = 500; // int | Number limitation for the result returned
 $offset = 0; // int | Beginning point in the list to retrieve from.
 $sort = "desc"; // string | Sort the results in the ascending/descending order of record creation.
 Default order is **descending** if `sort` is not passed